 - Systematic screening of all patients with diabetes and hypertension should be done for CKD.

-It is important to educate all medical professionals about their key role in detecting and reducing the risk of CKD, especially in high-risk populations.
+- It is important to educate all medical professionals about their key role in detecting and reducing the risk of CKD, especially in high-risk populations.

 - Focus on the role of local and national health authorities in controlling the CKD epidemic.

-On World Kidney Day, all governments are encouraged to take action and invest in further kidney screening.
+- On World Kidney Day, all governments are encouraged to take action and invest in further kidney screening.

 About Chronic Kidney Disease

-Chronic Kidney Disease (CKD) is a progressive loss in the function of the kidney over a period of months or years.
+Chronic kidney disease (CKD) is a progressive loss in the function of the kidney over a period of months or years.
 When the kidney does not function or falls below a certain point, it is called kidney failure.
 It is to be noted that untreated kidney failure can be life-threatening and requires dialysis or kidney transplant treatment to maintain life.
 CKD can be caused by diabetes, high blood pressure, and other disorders.
 Early detection and treatment may help prevent chronic kidney disease from getting worse.

-Rules for Keeping Kidneys Healthy
+Tips for Keeping Kidneys Healthy

-- Take a healthy diet.
+- Eat a healthy diet.

-- Check and control blood sugar
+- Check and control your blood sugar.

-- Check and control blood pressure
+- Check and control your blood pressure.

-- Do not smoke.
+- Don’t smoke.

-- Don't take painkiller pills or anti-inflammatory drugs regularly.
+- Don’t take over-the-counter anti-inflammatory/pain-killer pills regularly.